imakshaysoni/imakshaysoni/README.md

 <!-- About section -->

-I am a versatilist and easily adapt to different hats (Python Developer🌐, Data Engineer 🤖 or LeetCoder - DSA 🎨 or Begineer level system design architect) depending on what the project requires.
+I am a versatilist and easily adapt to different hats (Python Developer🌐, Data Engineer 🤖, LeetCoder📝 or Begineer Level System Designer ) depending on what the project requires.
 I love exploring new tech stack 💻 and leveraging them to build cool stuffs 🛠️.
 <br/>
 <br/>